klayrocha/egoi-java-test/README.md

 You can see the tests being run.

-Create the database called egoi
+Create the database in MySql called egoi

 Execute script called scriptBD.sql in the project's doc folder